AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 So its like we're creating our own x, y, and z axes just for our camera I believe.

 ![[Pasted image 20250701142315.png]]
+**1. Camera Position**

-First we define a initial camera position by providing a vector in the world space that points to the camera's position.
+First we define a initial camera position by providing a vector in the world space.
+This is where the camera is at within the scene.
+Think of it as where your player or user would be if they where walking around.

 `glm::vec3 cameraPos = glm::vec3(0.0f, 0.0f, 3.0f); // This is the inital position of the camera in the world space. `

+Don't forget that the positive z-axis is going through your screen towards you so if we want to move the camera backwards, we move along the positive z axis.

+**2. Camera Direction**

 Next we have a camera front position which is where the camera is pointing.